 SBM is appalled by the recently publicized deaths of Mr. George Floyd (Minneapolis, MN), Ms. Breonna Taylor (Louisville, KY) and Mr. Ahmaud Arbery (Brunswick, GA).
 Their senseless killings were fueled by hatred, bigotry, and racism against black people in the United States.

 We therefore stand in solidarity with many other medical, psychological, and public health professional societies in calling out racism and its negative impact on the mental, behavioral, and physical health of black people and other racial/ethnic groups that have been targets of violent and traumatic events.
 For example, racism is associated with depression, anxiety, substance abuse, post-traumatic stress disorder, and cardiovascular disease.
 Repeated events like the killings of Mr. Floyd, Ms. Taylor, Mr. Arbery, and far too many others before them, also contribute to flash points of anger like those happening in many cities across the country, where people are sick and tired of being ignored and unheard.
 There is evidence that repeated micro-aggressions like these, as well as major traumas, contribute to poor mental health.

-We encourage you to also raise your voice in opposition using this American Civil Liberties Union tool to call your U.S. senators.
+We encourage you to also raise your voice in opposition using this Justice for All tool to call your U.S. senators.